Raid55/batch--4-printf-test-file/README.md

 + Create a pull request.
 + Dont forget to comment what the test does and what the output is supposed to be like.
 + For comparison add the real printf output.
++ Don't forget to pull before you push your changes!